bgrand-ch/grapesjs-icons/README.md

 # GrapesJS icons plugin with Iconify

-> The `grapesjs-icons` plugin is not an official Iconify plugin and is not maintained by the Iconify team.
+> `grapesjs-icons` plugin is not an official Iconify plugin and is not maintained by the Iconify team.
 This plugin uses the Iconify API.
 This API is the biggest expense of the Iconify team.
-If you use the `grapesjs-icons` plugin, please [donate to Iconify](https://iconify.design/sponsors/) to guarantee free use of the API.
+If you use `grapesjs-icons` plugin, please [donate to Iconify](https://iconify.design/sponsors/) to guarantee free use of the API.

 ## Installation